alexhkurz/BlocklyPrisonersDilemma/README.md

 This has been tested only for [Tit-for-Tat](img/TitForTat.png) and only for two players.

 ## To install locally

+In class we worked through this and the next section.

 Fork this repo.
 Make a local copy of your fork (eg using `git clone` from your commandline).